Vows of the Peacock: Plot

 The nearly 8,600-line poem is composed of two distinct parts.
 The first begins with Alexander the Great encountering Cassamus on his journey to Babylon.
-Alexander resolves to help Cassamus defend city of Epheson from Claus (the evil king of Ind) who seeks to kill Cassamus’ nephew Gadifer and marry his niece Fesona against her will.
+Alexander resolves to help Cassamus defend city of Epheson from Clarus (the evil king of Ind) who seeks to kill Cassamus’ nephew Gadifer and marry his niece Fesona against her will.
 This section introduces key characters and the siege, situating it within the Alexander’s legend and contextualising the events of the rest of the poem.
 This first part has been interpreted as a prelude, in part because the second part opens with a description of spring – a common way to begin narratives:‘‘When May begins and winter wanes, and the gay birds sing in their latin, the woods and fields turn green again.
 It was in this season, Lord, on a Monday morning, that Clarus besieged the army of Gadifer.
 War was waged and the blood which flowed from bodies and arms and heads covered the bodies of the slain and wounded that filled the ditches.’’ (translated from Voeux by Dominic Leo)In the second part, the battle ensues, several truces are struck, and the characters engage in courtly games like chess and the “soothsayer king.”
 Porrus, son of Clarus, and The Baudrian are captured during a battle and brought to the ‘chamber of Venus.’
 While wandering the castle grounds, Porrus kills a peacock which, unbeknownst to him, belonged to Fesonas.
 At the subsequent banquet the peacock is cooked, and Alexander’s knights, ladies and the two prisoners all make vows on the bird.
 The rest of the poem sees these vows carried out, except for Edea’s which forms the later text Le Restor du Paon.
 Concluding with a series of marriages (Porrus and Fesonas; Betis and Ydorus; the Baudrain and Edea; Elyot and Marcien; and Gadifer and Lydoine), Longuyon underscores themes of romance and flirtation.